vic/flake-aspects/README.md

 }
 ```

-##### Parametrized modules from providers.
+This pattern allows an included aspect to determine which configuration its caller should use, enabling a tree of dependencies where each node can be either static or parametric.

-Providers can be curried (but *must* use explicit argument names).
-This lets you have
+#### Parameterized Providers

-modules parametrized by some values, outside the aspect scope.
-For a real-world
+Providers can be implemented as curried functions, allowing you to create parameterized modules.
+All arguments must be explicitly named.
+This is useful for creating reusable configurations that can be customized at the inclusion site.

-usage of this feature, see how `vic/den` [defines](https://github.com/vic/den/blob/def1c396e7ce884578d6589391cca8a4c6a650d3/nix/aspects-config.nix#L40) `flake.aspects.default.host` and their [use](https://github.com/vic/den/blob/def1c396e7ce884578d6589391cca8a4c6a650d3/templates/default/modules/_example/aspects.nix#L32).
+For a real-world example, see how `vic/den` [defines](https://github.com/vic/den/blob/def1c396e7ce884578d6589391cca8a4c6a650d3/nix/aspects-config.nix#L40) `flake.aspects.default.host` and its [usage](https://github.com/vic/den/blob/def1c396e7ce884578d6589391cca8a4c6a650d3/templates/default/modules/_example/aspects.nix#L32).

 ```nix
 flake.aspects = { aspects, ... }: {